AlexxNica/stacki-kubernetes/README.md

 # Stacki+Kubernetes Cluster Install

+This is the documentation for phase2 of the stacki-kubernetes.
+It locks all systemd kubernetes services with SSL/TLS termination, for both clients and servers.
+You're welcome.

 ### tl;dr
 Really?
 You don't want to read this?
 It's the best README you'll ever encounter.